isn2102/p8105_final_project/Merging-Data.md

 **Questions:**

-  - Should we take the mean or median of \# of tax class?
-We could also round to nearest whole number after taking the mean
+  - Check to see how different mean and median are

 ### [NYC OpenData](https://data.cityofnewyork.us/City-Government/Participatory-Budgeting-Project-Tracker/qm5f-frjb)